 If you’re a first-time home buyer, there are various programs from agencies such as Fannie Mae and Freddie Mac that can also be beneficial where closing cost assistance is concerned.

-Lastly, Clever’s Home Buyer Rebate program can act as an additional cost savings opportunity for home buyers in Wyoming.
-Qualified buyers can receive a Home Buyer Rebate of $1,000 that can be applied to closing costs.
+Lastly, Clever Cash Back can act as an additional cost savings opportunity for home buyers in Wyoming.
+Eligible buyers can get a check for 0.5% of the purchase price after closing on a home over $150,000.

-This can help tremendously when you’re estimating your financial responsibility and determining your fiscal readiness for homeownership.
+This can help offset all the costs of buying a home.
 Fill out our online form and get started today with a no-obligation consultation.